-The Target of evaluation (TOE) is the hardware of the microcontroller chip NXP Smart Card Controller P5CC037V0A with specific IC Dedicated Software of the Smart Card Controller IC family produced by NXP.
 The TOE includes also IC Dedicated Test Software for test purposes and IC Dedicated Support Software, both stored in the Test-ROM of the microcontroller.
-The Smart Card Controller hardware comprises an 8-bit processing unit, volatile and non-volatile memories accessible via a memory management unit, cryptographic coprocessors, security components and one communication interface.
+The Smart Card Controller hardware comprises an 8-bit processing unit, volatile and non-volatile memories accessible via a memory management unit, cryptographic co-processors, security components and three communication interfaces.

 The TOE includes a Data Sheet, a document describing the Instruction Set and the Guidance Document.
 This documentation contains a description of the architecture, the secure configuration and usage of the chip by the Smartcard Embedded Software.

-The security measures of the NXP Smart Card Controller P5CC037V0A with specific IC Dedicated Software are designed to act as an integral part of the complete security system in order to strengthen the design as a whole.
+The security measures of the TOE are designed to act as an integral part of the complete security system in order to strengthen the design as a whole.
 Several security measures are completely implemented in and controlled by the hardware.
 Other security measures are controlled by the hardware and allow a configuration by software or software guided exceptions.
-With the different CPU modes and the memory management unit the TOE is intended to support multi application projects.
+With the different CPU modes and the memory management unit the TOE is intended to support multi-application projects.

 The non-volatile EEPROM can be used as data or program memory.
 It contains high reliability cells which guarantee data integrity.
-This is ideal for applications requiring nonvolatile data storage and important for the use as memory for native programs.
+This is ideal for applications requiring non-volatile data storage and important for the use as memory for native programs.
 Security functions protect data in the on-chip ROM, EEPROM and RAM.
 In particular when being used in the banking and finance market or in electronic commerce applications the smart card must provide high security.